top of page

 Photo credit at left: #elizabethcarpenterphotography

-Every season, I sow at least double the number of seeds that I think I’ll need.
-As I’m still an amateur, I lose about half of them before harvest– they either don’t germinate, don’t survive plug stage, or succumb to fusarium wilt, a fungal disease common in lisianthus in the field.
+If you're going to try your hand at starting lisianthus from seed, I would suggest ordering double the amount of seed than you actually think you'll need.
+You will likely lose lots of them-- they either don’t germinate, don’t survive plug stage, or succumb to fusarium wilt, a fungal disease common in lisianthus in the field.
 I have grown them successfully both outside in the field, and inside our unheated high tunnel.
-There is still lots for me to learn– but worth all the energy.
-Once you try them, you can’t forget.

 Have you ever grown lisianthus?
 Would you like to try?
 Comment below!